Navyazitya/python-bootcamp/README.md

 - **Day5:**  Master visualization techniques with matplotlib and seaborn, including line graphs, scatter plots, bar graphs, and heat maps.
 Explore real-time data with interactive charts and elegant visualizations to enhance data analysis and interpretation.

+- **Day6:** Exploring machine learning basics, data gathering, cleaning, and analysis, regression models, relationship modeling, scikit-learn, training and testing data, using heatmaps and plots on car data, and evaluating accuracy with R² score.